drpout/boilr/README.md

 ## Getting help
 Bug reports, feature requests and general help questions should be submitted on [Boilr's GitHub issues](https://github.com/drpout/boilr/issues).
 Try being specific when choosing the right title and label for your issue.

+You can browse through a FAQ by checking all [issues labeled as questions](https://github.com/drpout/boilr/issues?q=label%3Aquestion).

 ## Troubleshooting